Maryland Drug Lawyer

 - Possession of less than 10 grams – a civil penalty of $100 to $500

-In a situation where you are facing drug possession charges, it is best for a Maryland lawyer to dispute the charges, especially if there is evidence to suggest that the amount listed in your charges is inaccurate.
+In drug possession cases, it is often best for an experienced Maryland lawyer to dispute the charges, especially if there is evidence to suggest that the amount listed in your charges is inaccurate.
 Maryland also punishes offenders of § 5-601(a)(2), which stipulates a $1,000.00 fine and one year of imprisonment for those who obtain marijuana by fraud.

 Drugs Laws in Maryland